 Directorships: Chairman of Investor AB.
-Vice Chairman of ABB Ltd, FAM AB, Patricia Industries and Telefonaktiebolaget LM Ericsson, and Board member of the Stockholm School of Economics, the Knut and Alice Wallenberg Foundation and the Confederation of Swedish Enterprise.
+Vice Chairman of ABB Ltd, FAM AB, Patricia Industries and Telefonaktiebolaget LM Ericsson, and Board member of the Stockholm School of Economics and the Knut and Alice Wallenberg Foundation.
 Education: B.Sc.
-Economics and MBA Wharton School, University of Pennsylvania.
+Economics and MBA Wharton School, University of Pennsylvania